Project Title: Greenprint Baseline Data: Assessing the Quality of Urban Green Spaces in Downtown Louisville and Adjacent Neighborhoods

 Project Scope and Objectives

-As a foundational step in this work, the summer student intern team will focus on assessing the current state of downtown Louisville’s street trees.
+As a foundational step in this work, the summer student intern team will focus on assessing the current quality of urban green spaces in the Greenprint study area which not only looks at the qualities of urban design, but also biodiversity and other elements that create successful spaces that can improve environmental and human health (please see the working study area map).
 Establishing a strong baseline dataset is essential for tracking progress and guiding future greening initiatives.
 Key objectives include:

 Collaborative Approach